 - SR-MPLS colored TE policy (sr-mpls-colored): Segment lists based on labels or simply segment lists constitute candidate paths, where each path is configured using a color and an endpoint.
-This is similar to SR Policies, where colors and endpoints are used to identify candidate paths. - Uncolored SR-MPLS TE policy (sr-mpls-uncolored): A single active LSP is represented as a segment list under the TE policy.
+This is similar to SR Policies, where colors and endpoints are used to identify candidate paths.
+Note that in 7x50 SR OS routers, colored TE-Policy are referred to as SR policies. - Uncolored SR-MPLS TE policy (sr-mpls-uncolored): A single active LSP is represented as a segment list under the TE policy.
 Ideally, the primary segment list is used, with the standby as an alternative.
 As a last resort, the secondary segment list becomes active to provide a TE path to a given destination.
 Note that in 7x50 SR OS routers, uncolored SR-MPLS TE-Policy segment lists are referred to as SR-TE LSPs.